 During this time, Fr.
-Seaton retired, and an associate priest and two interim rectors served during a rector search.
+Seaton retired and an associate priest and two interim rectors served during a rector search.
 The successful conclusion of the search came with the call of the Rev. Dr. John H. Eastwood.
-Work on the seismic retrofit proceeded, with the rejection of an unsatisfactory engineering proposal, and the eventual development of a more acceptable plan.
+Work on the seismic retrofit proceeded, with the rejection of an unsatisfactory engineering proposal and the eventual development of a more acceptable plan.
 The congregation rallied again and undertook a major fundraising effort to finance the repairs.
 A capital campaign brought forth significant support from the parish, St. Paul’s Episcopal School, the Diocese, local foundations, and others in the community.
-During the process, the building was declared a historic landmark by the City of Oakland - an honor the parish still holds dear.
+During the process, the building was declared a historic landmark by the City of Oakland, Oakland Landmark #116, under Zoning Case #LM 92-200 - an honor the parish still holds dear.
 The retrofit was completed in 1998 at a cost of $1.8 million.
-After completion of construction, Bishop William Swing led the Service of Re-dedication of church and parish buildings, on April 26, 1998.
+Bishop William Swing led the Service of Re-dedication of church and parish buildings, on April 26, 1998.

 In 2001, St. Paul’s began a two-year process of reflection and education to become a covenant congregation of Oasis, a Diocesan program that helps parishes, “through their own processes of conversation, conversion, and communion to become truly inclusive of lesbians and gay men of all ages.”
 This involved work by the Vestry and a Committee on Christian Inclusion, a series of parish-wide presentations and discussions during Lent.
 In 2002, the church adopted a formalized Statement of Inclusion.

-Music at St Paul's 2002-2006 In 2002, the parish resurrected the Friends of Music, a group of parishioners who seek to further the mission of St. Paul’s Episcopal Church by enhancing music for worship, and opening our doors to the greater community through music performances.
+In 2002, the parish resurrected the Friends of Music, a group of parishioners who seek to further the mission of St. Paul’s Episcopal Church by enhancing music for worship and opening our doors to the greater community through music performances.
 Music groups that perform at St. Paul’s help the Friends of Music raise money that benefits music for the liturgy, funding professional singers at weekly services and musicians for special feast days.

-In 2005, Pacific Collegium was designated Artist-in-Residence at St. Paul’s.
+In Fall 2002, the St. Paul’s Choir began the service of Compline, “Prayers for the end of the day,”, that is sung on the fourth Sunday of every month.
+In 2005, Pacific Collegium, led by Christopher Kula, was designated Artist-in-Residence at St. Paul’s.
 This group specializes in performance of liturgical music in sacred settings, in worship services and concerts.
 The service of Evensong, initiated in 2006, is sung by Chapel College Men & Boys Ensemble, a program of Pacific Collegium Conservatory.